bahlolab/FoundHaplo/Documentation/Parameters in the algorithm.md

 19. **total_number_of_markers_in_data_file**
 20. **total_cM_span_of_data_file**

+Name of each text file will correspond to a single job sumbitted by the pipeline explained [here](https://github.com/bahlolab/FoundHaplo/blob/main/Documentation/Parallel%20processing.md) i.e. data_type.test_name.DCV.disease_individual.test_individual.frequency_type.imputation_quality_score_cutoff_test.txt.

-Concatenate all the .txt files in dir_to_save_report and generate a single text file for further analysis
+Concatenate all the .txt files in dir_to_save_report and generate a single text file for further analysis.

 Go back to the [documentation](https://github.com/bahlolab/FoundHaplo/blob/main/Documentation/Guide%20to%20run%20FoundHaplo.md).